How to Pay for College Without Federal Loans

 7. Ask for Family Donations

-While there’s no guarantee family will be able to or willing to help pay for someone to go to college, it can be worth asking parents, grandparents, and other close family members for assistance.
+While there’s no guarantee that a family will be able or willing to help pay for someone to go to college, it can be worth asking grandparents and other close family members for assistance (in addition to parents, as you might assume).
 Together, their contributions may help lighten the overall load of attending college.

 8. Consider Private Student Loans